ntop/ntopng/doc/src/README.md

     it's necessary to:
       - create `api/lua_c/db/index.rst`.
 Adapt this from an existing `.rst`.
       - edit `api/lua_c/index.rst` and add `db/index` to the `toctree` section.

+### Fixing API prefixes

+Lua C API usually have a prefix which indicates the lua table under which the api is present, e.g. `ntop.isAdministrator` has the `ntop` prefix, whereas `interface.getid()` has the interface `interface` prefix.
+In order to correctly show such prefix in the documentation its necessary to edit the `_static/css/ntop.css` file and add a css `content` definition.